 How many children are being treated with puberty blockers in Canada?

-The numbers of children being treated with puberty blockers in Canada is unknown, but given that the rise of gender dysphoria in Canadian is similar to that in other western countries like the US and UK, it is expected to be growing at rates of 1000’s of % over the past 5-10 years.
+The numbers of children being treated with puberty blockers in Canada is unknown, but given that the rise of gender dysphoria in Canadian is similar to that in other western countries like the US and UK, it is expected to be growing at rates of 1000’s of % over the past 5-10 years and would now represent thousands of children across the country.

-Puberty blockers are being offered to children at the first visit to a gender clinic in 62% of cases, according to recent research conducted by the Trans Youth Can team.
-Many clinics have adopted the policy of offering puberty blockers at a first visit.
+Puberty blockers and other hormones are being offered to children at the first visit to a gender clinic in 62% of cases, according to recent research conducted by the Trans Youth Can team.
+Many gender clinics have adopted the policy of offering puberty blockers or cross-sex hormones at a first visit.
 This is in line with the move to eliminate the need for mental health assessments.

 Are puberty blockers reversible?